Visit the institution website for COVID‑19 updates

 - Students have access to laboratories in neurophysiology, psychopharmacology, psychophysics, animal learning and cognition, cognitive psychology, developmental psychology and social psychology.

-- The MSc is recognised by the Economic and Social Research Council (ESRC) as an approved course.
+- The MSc is recognised by the Economic and Social Research Council (ESRC) as an accredited course.

-The course is based on an initiative to provide interdisciplinary training in the social sciences plus advanced research training in psychology.
-Over two semesters, students will take four compulsory modules, a research project module and two optional modules.
+Over two semesters, students will take five compulsory modules, a research project module and two optional modules.
 These are taught through lectures, seminars, workshops and tutorials.
 Assessment comprises entirely of coursework; there are no exams.
 On average, class sizes range up to 80 students for lectures and 20 students for seminars.